Master of Science in Geosciences

 The Master of Science in Geosciences provides an advanced degree that prepares students to work in private industry or government agencies, teach in community colleges or high schools, or continue postgraduate studies leading to a doctoral degree at another university.
 The graduate program also gives professional geoscientists an opportunity to update and upgrade their job skills.

-The Department of Earth & Climate Sciences’ faculty has expertise in geology, meteorology, oceanography, and paleoclimate –fields critical to understanding many environmental problems, such as air and water contamination, active faulting, coastal erosion, and global warming.
+The School of the Environment’ faculty has expertise in geology, meteorology, oceanography, and paleoclimate –fields critical to understanding many environmental problems, such as air and water contamination, active faulting, coastal erosion, and global warming.
 There are no formal concentrations within the M.S. program, but most students choose to emphasize research that is aligned with the faculty area of expertise.
 We encourage students to work on interdisciplinary projects, particularly in the San Francisco Bay Area.
 We also encourage students to develop linkages with other departments in the university, and with agencies and firms in the local region.

 All students take courses in their respective areas of emphasis plus a common core of three courses: ERTH 700, a multidisciplinary seminar that exposes students to current geoscientific research and literature, and ERTH 701 and ERTH 702, which prepare students for thesis research, quantitative analyses and scientific writing.
 Thesis projects are expected to have a rigorous base in a geoscience discipline.
 Depending on the particular field and focus of study, these projects can involve laboratory research, fieldwork, theory development, numerical simulations or model development.